Before the Trachoma Initiative started work, over 6 million people were at risk of losing their sight to trachoma in Mozambique.

-The Trachoma Initiative is working to provide surgery to people with trichiasis – the final, most painful stage of the disease – in four provinces in Mozambique.
-National trachoma mapping is soon to be completed and it is anticipated that just these four provinces – Nampula, Niassa, Cabo Delgado, and Tete – hold over three-quarters of the people in need of trichiasis surgery in the country.
+The Trachoma Initiative in Mozambique is providing surgery to people with trichiasis – the advanced and most painful stage of the disease – in four provinces in the country.

 What we’re doing about it

-The Trachoma Initiative aims to make significant progress towards elimination in Mozambique by 2019.
-The Initiative is training surgeons, who can correct the in-turned eyelashes of people with trichiasis.
-More than 7,000 people will benefit from trichiasis surgery across the four provinces.
-Health workers in local communities will receive tools and training to raise awareness about the surgical services available and assist those in need of treatment.
+The work of the Trachoma Initiative in Mozambique began by training and certifying surgeons to correct the in-turned eyelashes of people with trichiasis.
+Health workers in local communities have also received vital tools and training to raise awareness about the surgical services available and to assist those in need of treatment.
+As a result, we have been able to provide surgery to people with the most advanced, blinding stage of the disease.

 Progress so far